Bridge the Gap Between CV and NLP! A Gradient-based Textual Adversarial Attack Framework: Introduction

-To bridge this gap, we propose a general framework to adapt existing gradient-based method to NLP.
-We successfully obtain high-quality adversarial samples by conducting gradient-based search.
-Specifically, we employ the gradient of loss function with respect to the embeddings of input tokens to make perturbations on token embeddings rather than on the original text, thus transforming the problem of searching for adversarial samples from the discrete text space to the continuous differentiable embedding space.
-This provides the basis for applying gradient-based methods investigated in CV to craft textual adversarial samples.
-In this paper, we adapt PGD \citep{madry2019deep} algorithm within our framework to perform textual adversarial attacks, denoted as \textbf{TPGD}.
-We iteratively generate small perturbations following the gradient information and add them to the embedding layer.
-Then the forward propagation process will amplify the perturbations.
+To bridge this gap, we propose a general framework to adapt the existing optimization-based adversarial attack methods to NLP (See Figure~\ref{fig:tmp}).
+Essentially, we succeed in obtaining high-quality adversarial samples from the perturbed embedding space.
+Specifically, we employ gradients to produce perturbations on token embeddings rather than on the original text, thus transforming the problem of searching for adversarial samples in the discrete text space into searching in the continuous and differentiable embedding space.
+This provides the basis for applying adversarial attack methods investigated in CV to craft textual adversarial samples.
+In this paper, we adapt the gradient-based algorithm PGD \citep{madry2019deep} within our framework to perform textual adversarial attacks, denoted as \textbf{T-PGD}.
+Considering that in practical scenarios attackers may not hold the gradient information of the victim model, we explore the possibility of conducting a decision-based transfer attack.
+To this end, besides the true victim model, we have another model dubbed the local proxy model in the attack process. \textbf{Gradient information comes from the local proxy model} and only the decision of the victim model can be accessed.

-The natural question is how can we transform the perturbed token embeddings back to the discrete text?
-Although there exist some works exploring the feasibility of directly perturbing token embeddings (\citet{miyato2017adversarial}; \citet{sato2018interpretable}; \citet{cheng-etal-2019-robust}; \citet{behjati2019universal}), None of them succeed to map all points in the embedding space back to words, thus failing to generate human-imperceptible adversarial samples.
-However, recent work observes that the mask language model (MLM) head can reconstruct input sentences from their hidden states with high accuracy, even after models have been fine-tuned on specific tasks \citep{kao2021berts}.
-Inspired by this, we employ a MLM head to decode the perturbed latent representations.
-With the extensive linguistic knowledge of MLM head, the coherence and grammaticality of adversarial samples can be guaranteed.
+\looseness=-1 Then the perturbed latent representations should be transferred back to the discrete text.
+Although there have been some works exploring the feasibility of directly perturbing token embeddings \citep{sato2018interpretable, cheng-etal-2019-robust, behjati2019universal}, they simply use the first-order approximation of the gradient to select candidate words from vocabulary, which might break the local linearization hypothesis.
+However, recent work finds that the mask language modeling (MLM) head can reconstruct input sentences from their hidden states with high accuracy, even after models have been fine-tuned on specific tasks \citep{kao2021berts}.
+Inspired by this, we employ an MLM head to decode the perturbed latent representations.
+With the extensive linguistic knowledge of MLM-head, the coherence and grammaticality of adversarial samples can be guaranteed.